 Here's the part that really caught my attention.

-As the documentary is coming to an end, at exactly 6 min 30 seconds in, the music slows and becomes sentimental.
+As the documentary ends, at exactly 6 min 30 seconds in, the music slows and becomes sentimental.
 We hear angelic voices say the following in order:

 The outputs of this project are both film and digital.
 We are restoring high-resolution digital files as well as recording a new negative.